apache/jena-site/source/documentation/fuseki2/fuseki-main.md

 ---
-title: Fuseki : Main Server
+title: "Fuseki : Main Server"
 ---

 Fuseki main is a packaging of Fuseki as a triple store without a UI for administration.